GRV96/repr_rw/README.md

 ### Demos

 Script `demo_write.py` shows how to use function `write_reprs`.
-It must be executed first because it makes a file that `demo_read.py` needs.
+It must be executed first because it makes a file that the reading demos need.

 ```
 python demos/demo_write.py